 Little Creatures is originally a Western Australian beer company and their set up in Geelong enables them to serve the east coast of Australia with the freshest beer.

 The huge site in Geelong is a ‘brewery village experience', with a bustling Canteen, White Rabbit Barrel Hall and the colourful Mystery Lane.
 The food is fantastic, with lots of sharing plates and of course beers on tap and you can choose to sit inside or outside.
-For kids entertainment there's a sandpit outside or ask to borrow some board games behind the bar (note that these facilities may not be available, call to check).
+For kids entertainment you can ask to borrow some board games behind the bar.

 During the year they're famous for hosting events such as the Furphy Cinemas and Hops n Beats in the laneway during Summer, a Winter Wonderland festival in July, as well as beer launches and markets throughout the year.